SalesConnection/Caction-Support/docs/Activation_Mileage.md

 ## How to activate traveling mileage calculation ?
+### The traveling mileage calculation is an additional feature separate from the normal user account.
+If the user requires mileage calculation, you can activate it in the User List after inviting them to the system.

 1) Select left corner menu icon to open sidebar. <br>
 <p align="center">